SuperAwesomeLTD/sa-mobile-sdk-android-docs/source/08mopub.rst

 * for Interstitial Ads: **com.mopub.sa.mobileads.SuperAwesomeInterstitialCustomEvent**
 * for Rewarded Video Ads: **com.mopub.sa.mobileads.SuperAwesomeRewardedVideoCustomEvent**

-Notice these are identical to the names of the four files you downloaded in step one.
+Notice these are identical to the names of the files you downloaded in step one.

 4) Assign custom event data as JSON: